 Motor Control Circuits: It is important to be able to read and understand motor control ladder diagrams.
 See the Journey Exam Study Guide for the basics of reading ladder diagrams.
 In addition to the basics, be able to recognize a properly connected two-speed motor control circuit and a reversing motor control circuit.
 A diagram of each is shown in Figure 3 and Figure 4.
 The primary difference between the two diagrams is that in Figure 3 it is necessary to push the stop button before the motor will go from high speed to low speed.
-Examine the diagram of the control circuit of Figure 3 and Figure 4.
-Just ahead of the solenoid coil note the normally closed set of contacts.
-These contacts prevent both solenoids from being energized at the same time.

 Figure 3.
 There are three push buttons, one marked stop, one marked high speed, and one marked low speed.
 The other high push button is internal.
-The dotted lines mean the components are mechanically interlocked so they operate at the same time.
+The dotted lines means the components are mechanically interlocked so they operate at the same time.
 The two coils are interlocked so one will not close unless the other is open.

 Figure 4.
 There are three push buttons, one marked stop, one marked forward, and one marked reverse.
-The dotted lines mean the components are mechanically interlocked so they operate at the same time.
+The dotted lines means the components are mechanically interlocked so they operate at the same time.
 The two coils are interlocked so one will not close unless the other is open.